WASdev/ci.docker/README.md

   *  Decription: Enable OpenIdConnect Client function by adding the `openidConnectClient-1.0` feature.
   *  XML Snippet Location: [oidc.xml](ga/latest/kernel/helpers/build/configuration_snippets/oidc.xml)
 * `OIDC_CONFIG`
   *  Decription: Enable OpenIdConnect Client configuration to be read from environment variables.
   *  XML Snippet Location: [oidc-config.xml](ga/latest/kernel/helpers/build/configuration_snippets/oidc-config.xml)
   *  Note: The following variables will be read:  OIDC_CLIENT_ID, OIDC_CLIENT_SECRET, OIDC_DISCOVERY_URL.
 * `HZ_SESSION_CACHE`
   *  Decription: Enable the persistence of HTTP sessions using JCache by adding the `sessionCache-1.0` feature.
   *  XML Snippet Location: [hazelcast-sessioncache.xml](ga/latest/kernel/helpers/build/configuration_snippets/hazelcast-sessioncache.xml)
 *  `VERBOSE`
   * Description: When set to `true` it outputs the commands and results to stdout from `configure.sh`.
 Otherwise, default setting is `false` and `configure.sh` is silenced.

+## OpenJ9 Shared Class Cache (SCC)

+OpenJ9's SCC allows the VM to store Java classes in an optimized form that can be loaded very quickly, JIT compiled code, and profiling data.
+Deploying an SCC file together with your application can significantly improve start-up time.
+The SCC can also be shared by multiple VMs, thereby reducing total memory consumption.

+WebSphere Liberty Docker images contain an SCC and (by default) add your application's specific data to the SCC at image build time when your Dockerfile invokes `RUN configure.sh`.

+This feature can be controlled via the following variables:

+* `OPENJ9_SCC` (environment variable)
+  *  Decription: If `"true"`, cache application-specific in an SCC and include it in the image.
+A new SCC will be created if needed, otherwise data will be added to the existing SCC.
+  *  Default: `"true"`.

 ### Logging